Three Rivers State Park: Camping on beautiful lake at the Florida-Georgia line

-The Three Rivers State Park campground is a mile deep in the woods.
-When we visited in October, the weather was cool and humidity-free.
+It gets cooler here faster in autumn, cooler still during winter.
+When we visited in a recent October, the weather was mild and humidity-free.
 There was even some leaf color.

 Three Rivers State Park.
 Lake Seminole.

-Lake Seminole from the Three Rivers State Park campground.
+View of Lake Seminole from the campground at Three Rivers State Park in October.
+Leaf color was emerging on the other side of the lake in Georgia.
 (Photo by Bob Rountree)

 Our campsite at Three Rivers State Park